vascojdb/pizero-zoneminder-cam/README.md

 ### 5.1 - Micro SD preparation <a name="installation-prepare"></a>
 ![alt text](https://raw.githubusercontent.com/vascojdb/pizero-zoneminder-cam/master/resources/sdcards.png "SD cards")

-Let's start by poreparing the micro SD card with the latest Raspbian Lite image:
+Let's start by preparing the micro SD card with the latest Raspbian Lite image:
 1. Download the latest **Raspbian Stretch Lite** *(no desktop)* from [the official site](https://www.raspberrypi.org/downloads/)
+2. Extract the ZIP file somewhere on your computer
-2. Use a tool like **Win32 Disk Imager** ([download here](https://sourceforge.net/projects/win32diskimager/)) or similar to burn the image into your micro SD
+3. Use a tool like **Win32 Disk Imager** ([download here](https://sourceforge.net/projects/win32diskimager/)) or similar to burn the ISO image into your micro SD

 ### 5.2 - First boot <a name="installation-firstboot"></a>
 ![alt text](https://raw.githubusercontent.com/vascojdb/pizero-zoneminder-cam/master/resources/raspiconfig.png "Raspberry pi configuration")